• Skip to primary navigation

 Add Custom CSS

-To get to the “Edit CSS” area for your theme, you can click on Appearance > Edit CSS.
+To get to the “Additional CSS” area for your theme, you can click on Appearance > > Customize > Additional CSS.
 You will be at a screen that looks like this:

 Now let’s use the editor to add some custom CSS for our blog and post titles, and also customize the link colors to match the custom color we chose for our Google Font.
 We want to have all of our custom CSS in the Jetpack custom CSS Stylesheet Editor.
 Then we can remove the custom code from the WP Google Fonts plugin.
 The theme used is the Twenty Ten theme.